 As an Assistant Professor at UC Davis I strive to be a good mentor for the next generation of scientists.
 Good mentoring starts with listening: every individual is different and has different needs and goals.
 I engage the people in my lab in conversations about science, career development and mentoring on a regular basis.
 Not only is every individual different but also, as time goes on, people’s needs and goals change.
 In my opinion, mentoring is a continuous conversation between individuals and I will continually endeavor to listen to the voices of my students and postdocs.

 Unfortunately, the Native American voice is still not often heard in the laboratory.
 Therefore, a major motivation for me to run an independent research program is to encourage more Native American youth to pursue STEM careers.
 I was heartened and encouraged that groups and programs such as the Native American Academic Student Success Center, American Indian Recruitment and Retention (AIRR) as well as the American Indian Science and Engineering Society (AISES) exist at UC Davis and are so active.
-I am extremely enthusiastic to get involved in their initiatives and further contribute to their development.
+I am extremely enthusiastic to be involved in their initiatives and further contribute to their development.
 I believe that, in order to increase Native American enrollment in STEM, outreach beyond the University campus and at early ages is necessary.
-Therefore, I hope to get involved in recruitment efforts such as rancheria and reservation outreach trips, community centers outreach, tutoring, as well as the annual native youth conference.
-I am also be very keen to participate in undergraduate retention efforts on campus such as the Native welcome orientation, the Native leadership retreat and the Native film festival.
+Therefore, I am involved in recruitment efforts like lab tours and faculty panels as well as retention efforts on campus such as the Native welcome orientation.

 Throughout my career, I have most often worked in teams and have also managed several multi-lab international collaborations.
 I have performed scientific experiments in Canada, Denmark, the USA, the UK and Austria and directly worked alongside colleagues from over 20 countries.
 I have also mentored several female and male graduate and undergraduate students as well as helped teach graduate courses.
 These experiences taught me the importance of clear communication, of humility in asking for help and learning from other team members, and of requesting and accepting feedback in order to improve.
 They also instilled a passion for inspiring others to bring out their best.
 As an Assistant Professor at UC Davis it is my goal to create a diverse and inclusive laboratory, and to foster such an environment on campus as well.
 Promoting inclusiveness allows for diverse voices to be heard, which results in creative problem solving.
 I firmly believe that providing an environment where everyone is comfortable sharing their ideas and where everyone can develop their full potential is an important endeavor for anyone interested in doing great science.